 Job safety analysis is the method that is employed to ensure that workers are secure when they do their work.
 It analyzes all aspects of a specific task and determines the possibility of risks or hazards.
-This helps reduce the possibility of employees being injured while doing their job.
+This helps reduce the possibility of employees being injured while doing their jobs.

 The process of safety analysis is to break down the job into steps or smaller parts.
-Each step analyzed by the analyst will identify potential risks which could result in injury to the worker.
+Each step analyzed by the analyst will identify potential risks that could result in injury to the worker.
 This could include the use of heavy equipment, working at heights, or interacting with toxic chemicals.

 Once the dangers are discovered, the analyst examines ways to minimize the risk.
 This could include using safety equipment like hard hats or safety goggles, altering how the job is carried out, or providing further training for workers.